codas-hep/codas-hep.github.io/content/pages/preparation-2017.md

-  In order to perform the exercises during the school, we will provide login access for school participants on machines in one of the Princeton clusters as well as other resources
+  In order to perform the exercises during the school, we will provide login access for school participants on machines in one of the Princeton clusters as well as in the Microsoft Azure Cloud.

   Some exercises can also be easily executed on the personal laptop of the participants, however certain tools (compilers, etc.) must be